Emotion-Focused Therapy

 Stage two: Changing patterns

-In this stage, couples are typically taught how to interact better and express their emotional needs.
-The therapist may utilize a clinical handbook or other tools to teach couples to communicate and express themselves.
+In the second stage, couples are typically taught how to interact better and express their emotional needs.
+The therapist may utilize a clinical handbook or other tools to teach the couple to communicate and express themselves.
 This active process is divided into three steps:

 • A couple can discuss their deep-rooted emotions, as well as their wants and needs.